 I remember our trip to Namibia like it was yesterday.
 The deep red sand, the silence of the desert air, wild animals, desert tribes, and encompassing landscape all grab ahold of you.
 Namibia is like another planet.
-We talk a lot about returning to many countries, but Namibia will be a reality.
+We talk about returning to many countries, but Namibia will be a reality.

 30 Best Things to do in Namibia

 1.)
 Venture into Sossusvlei

 Sossusvlei is the one place in Namibia of which everyone has seen a photo.
 It’s one of Namibia’s main points of interest.
 The dunes in this section of the Namib Desert are considered the highest on earth, but it is hard to describe the sheer scale in writing.

 Despite being Namibia’s number one tourist attraction, due to the sheer size of the dunes and desert here, one can still find complete solitude.
 The dunes tower over visitors, at 325 meters, with high winds sculpting a changing landscape.
 Seeing these dunes in person will take your breath away.
 If you can only do one thing in Namibia I would recommend heading to Sossusvlei.